karmaniverous/entity-manager/.stan/system/stan.requirements.md

 Compatibility and assumptions

-- Provider-agnostic orchestration; intended to work over platforms like DynamoDB.
+- Provider‑agnostic orchestration; intended to work over platforms like DynamoDB.
 - Canonicalization (e.g., name search fields) is an application concern; Entity Manager treats such strings as opaque values and provides transcodes for ordering/encoding.

-Non-requirements (current behavior)
+Non‑requirements (current behavior)

-- No automatic fan-out reduction relative to remaining limit in the query loop.
+- No automatic fan‑out reduction relative to remaining limit in the query loop.
 - No enforcement of globally unique (hashKey, rangeKey) pairs across separate index tokens.

 ---

-## Inference-first typing (refactor) — strict acronyms and API requirements
+## Inference‑first typing (refactor) — strict acronyms and API requirements

 Goals

-- Inference-first configuration: callers pass a literal config value; Entity Manager captures tokens and index names directly from the value (no explicit generic parameters required in normal use).
+- Inference‑first configuration: callers pass a literal config value; Entity Manager captures tokens and index names directly from the value (no explicit generic parameters required in normal use).
-- Token-aware and index-aware typing end-to-end: entity token (ET) and index token (IT/ITS) narrow items, records, page keys, low-level helpers, shard query contracts, and query results without casts.
+- Token‑aware and index‑aware typing end‑to‑end: entity token (ET) and index token (IT/ITS) narrow items, records, page keys, low‑level helpers, shard query contracts, and query results without casts.
-- Value-first helpers and patterns ensure literal keys are preserved across module boundaries (use “as const” and “satisfies”).
+- Value‑first helpers and patterns ensure literal keys are preserved across module boundaries (use “as const” and “satisfies”).
-- Runtime behavior remains unchanged: Zod-based validation persists; we intersect parsed configuration with captured literal types at the type level.
+- Runtime behavior remains unchanged: Zod‑based validation persists; we intersect parsed configuration with captured literal types at the type level.

-Zod-schema-first EM inference (no generics at call sites)
+Zod‑schema‑first EM inference (no generics at call sites)

 - Factory supports optional entitiesSchema: Record<entityToken, Zod schema>.
 - When provided, EM is inferred as { [ET]: z.infer<typeof schema[ET]> } directly from values.
 - When omitted, EM falls back to a broad EntityMap (no breaking change).
-- Schemas define only non-generated properties (base/domain fields).
+- Schemas define only non‑generated properties (base/domain fields).
 Do not include:
   - global keys (hashKey/rangeKey),
   - generated property tokens (sharded/unsharded keys such as userPK, firstNameRK).
-- Item-facing types layer optional key/token strings and base properties over schemas where applicable.
+- Item‑facing types layer optional key/token strings and base properties over schemas where applicable.
-- Record-facing types layer required global keys (hashKey/rangeKey) over schemas for storage-facing shapes.
+- Record‑facing types layer required global keys (hashKey/rangeKey) over schemas for storage‑facing shapes.
 - Runtime config parsing/validation remains unchanged; entitiesSchema is used for type capture only.

 Naming and acronym policy (hard rule)

-- Acronyms are reserved for type-parameter names only (e.g., CC, EM, ET, IT, ITS, EOT, EIBT, ERBT as template parameter identifiers).
+- Acronyms are reserved for type‑parameter names only (e.g., CC, EM, ET, IT, ITS, EOT, EIBT, ERBT as template parameter identifiers).
 - Never export abbreviated type aliases.
 All exported types must be fully named (e.g., EntityOfToken, EntityItemByToken, EntityRecordByToken).

-Projection-aware typing (type-only K channel; provider-agnostic)
+Projection‑aware typing (type‑only K channel; provider‑agnostic)

-- Add a type-only “projection” channel K that narrows item shapes when a provider projects a subset of attributes.
+- Add a type‑only “projection” channel K that narrows item shapes when a provider projects a subset of attributes.
   - Helpers:
     - KeysFrom<K>, Projected<T, K>, ProjectedItemByToken<CC, ET, K>.
   - Thread K (default unknown) through: